LiuzLab/SPA-STOCSY/README.md

 ## Data

-All the data listed in the paper are stored in the input_data/folder.
+Some data used in the paper are stored in the input_data/folder.
 - 10_meta_simulation.csv: 50 synthesized samples from 10 metabolites
 - htt_c12.csv: 10 NMR samples from brain homogenates of Drosophila melanogaster
 - human_cell_data.csv: 22 NMR samples from human cells